ptallen63/intro-arrow-functions-workshop/README.md

 ## Safe Harbor

-While arrow functions have major support in most modern browsers, some older browser do not support the feature.
+While arrow functions have major support in most modern browsers, some older browsers do not support the feature.
 Therefore, it is up to you to make sure the browsers you support are addressed.
 You can consult [can I use](https://caniuse.com/#feat=arrow-functions) for a full list of supported browsers for this feature.

 ![can i use arrow functions](images/caniusearrowfunctions.png)